US home sales ended a 4-month slide in July amid easing mortgage rates, more homes on the market

 The U.S. housing market has been in a deep sales slump dating back to 2022, when mortgage rates began to climb from pandemic-era lows.
 Existing home sales sank to a nearly 30-year low last year as the average rate on a 30-year mortgage surged to a 23-year high of 7.79%, according to mortgage buyer Freddie Mac.

 Mortgage rates have been mostly easing since reaching 7.22% in early May.
-This month the average rate has come down to around 6.5%, its lowest level in more than a year.
+This month, the average rate for a 30-year home loan has made its biggest downshift in more than a year, hovering around 6.5%.
+This week, the rate eased to its lowest level in 15 months.

-Still, homeownership remains out of reach for many Americans after years of surging home prices.
-Consider, the median U.S. home sales price has surged 51% over the past five years.
+Still, homeownership remains out of reach for many Americans after years of surging home prices: The median U.S. home sales price has surged 51% over the past five years.

 Home shoppers who could afford to buy benefited last month from a modest pickup in properties on the market.